InSight-Hack-the-North-2021/backend/README.md

 # backend

-## Do not make this repo public, we will create a new one for hack the north.
-Keep this one private

 ## How to run
 - clone the code in your local environment
 - in terminal type the cmd ``` npm i```, to install all dependencies